List of FIBA Intercontinental Cup participants: Africa

 Since the 2022, FIBA Africa send the champions of the Basketball Africa League (BAL) to compete.
 As of today, a team from the BAL has yet to win a game in the competition.

 Americas

 Europe

 In the modern era of the Intercontinental Cup, teams representing Europe have reached the final in each year.

-United States (NBA G League)
+NBA G League

 Instead of the champions of the National Basketball Association (NBA), the champions of each year's NBA G League are participating.